msteffan/fundamentals/05_chapter/02_lesson.md

 ---

-## `return` : The Function-Stopper
+## The Return Statement

-As mentioned above, the `return` statement specifies the value of the function when it's executed.
+As mentioned above, `return` specifies the value of the function when it's executed.
 It has another important job - it tells the function to immediately stop whatever it's doing.

 Consider the following program: